WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 mkdir myguten-block
 ```

-You create a new package.json using `npm init`.
+You create a new package.json running `npm init` in your terminal.
 This will walk you through creating your package.json file:

 ```
-$ npm init
+npm init

 package name: (myguten-block) myguten-block
 version: (1.0.0)